The Restaurant (Irish TV series): Commercial TV revival

 The series returned on TV3 on 7 January 2015.
-The programme was sponsored by Aldi and voiced by Sean Moncrieff.
+The programme was sponsored by Aldi and again voiced by Seán Moncrieff.
 The six-part series was filmed at Wineport Lodge in Glasson, County Westmeath in November 2014, with each episode running to one hour.
 The regular food critics are Paolo Tullio and Tom Doorley, along with a guest critic each week.